Pouch Camp Conservation Easement

 Greater New York Boy Scouts of America Conservation Easement Lands

 This pocket of the Staten Island Greenbelt is an amazing treasure that overwhelms every visitor with its beauty and natural values.
-In late 2012, DEC worked with the Boy Scouts of America (BSA) to acquire a 43-acre Conservation Easement on BSA's William H. Pouch Camp.
+In 2012, DEC worked with the Boy Scouts of America (BSA) to acquire a 43-acre Conservation Easement on BSA's William H. Pouch Camp.
+In late 2013, DEC and the BSA closed on an adjoining 52-acre Conservation Easement.
 This camp, along with Lake Ohrbach as its centerpiece, is an integral part of the Staten Island Greenbelt.

 This is the first of a multistage project to preserve the undeveloped character of the camp and to provide the public with certain recreation rights.
 (Restrictions are listed below.)
 Pouch Camp is central to the west side of the Greenbelt and gives quick access to other sites such as Todt Hill Woods, St. Francis Woodlands and the old parkways.
 The easement has preserved wildlife habitats, water quality, forests and recreational opportunities.